By Public Interest Resource Centre

 This is a resource to help you test your messages.
 It is designed for campaigners who have little or no experience with message testing.
 You can use this guide if you’re working with a research company and want to be able to explain what you need and make sense of what they provide.
 You can also use it to get more involved in testing messages yourself.
 We developed this practical guide after working with ILGA-Europe on the Framing Equality Toolkit because we realised that some campaigners have a blind spot around testing: both for why it’s important and how to do it.
-This guide will be most helpful if you have already embarked on a strategic communications process and have some messages to test.

 The guide is in 2 parts.